Spy agencies' focus on China could snare Chinese Americans | Law-Order

 A new report from the Office of the Director of National Intelligence makes several recommendations, including expanding unconscious bias training and reiterating internally that federal law bans targeting someone solely due to their ethnicity.

-US intelligence agencies are under constant pressure to better understand China's decision-making on issues including nuclear weapons, geopolitics and the origins of the COVID-19 pandemic — and have responded with new centers and programs focusing on Beijing.
-While there's bipartisan support for a tougher US approach to China, civil rights groups and advocates are concerned about the disparate effect of enhanced surveillance on people of Chinese descent.
+U.S. intelligence agencies are under constant pressure to better understand China's decision-making on issues including nuclear weapons,geopolitics and the origins of the COVID-19 pandemic — and have responded with new centres and programs focusing on Beijing.
+While there's bipartisan support for a tougher U.S. approach to China, civil rights groups and advocates are concerned about the disparate effect of enhanced surveillance on people of Chinese descent.

 As one example, people who speak to relatives or contacts in China could be more likely to have their communications swept up, though intelligence agencies can't quantify how often due in part to civil liberties concerns.

-Ong and other advocates pointed to the Justice Department's "China Initiative," created to target economic espionage and hacking operations by Beijing.
-DOJ dropped the name of the program after it had come to be associated with faltering prosecutions of Asian American professors at US college campuses.
+Ong and other advocates pointed to the Justice Department's “China Initiative,” created to target economic espionage and hacking operations by Beijing.
+The department dropped the name of the program after it had come to be associated with faltering prosecutions of Asian American professors at U.S. college campuses.

 “Often we hear responses that we cannot weaken our national security, as if protecting constitutional rights of Asian Americans (is) contrary to our defense,” said Ong, who is Indonesian and Chinese American.

-"To try to find out that type of information would require additional collection that would not be authorized because it isn't for the foreign intelligence purpose for which the intelligence community gets its authorities," Ben Huebner, the chief civil liberties officer for the Director of National Intelligence Avril Haines, said in an interview.
+“To try to find out that type of information would require additional collection that would absolutely not be authorised because it isn't for the foreign intelligence purpose for which the intelligence community gets its authorities,” Ben Huebner, the chief civil liberties officer for Director of National Intelligence Avril Haines, said in an interview.

-The NSA masks the identities of US citizens under federal law and intelligence guidelines and turns over potential domestic leads to the FBI.

-The FBI can access some of the NSA's collections without a warrant.
+The FBI can access some of the NSA's collection without a warrant.
 Civil rights advocates have long argued that searches under what's known as Section 702 disproportionately target minority communities.

-The ODNI report notes that Chinese Americans "may be at an increased risk of such incidental collection," as are Americans not of Chinese ancestry who have a business or personal ties to China.

 “The Chinese Communist Party likes nothing more than when we are distracted by divisive, internal politics,'' Rubio said in a statement.